 As a decision maker within your business, your main priority is to hire great employees and set the culture for your teams.
 Hiring an inexperienced or unprofessional writer will bring a lot more headaches than writing the content yourself.
 If you consider the time and money spent between communicating, onboarding a writer to your tools, etc, hiring the wrong writer can cost your business thousands of dollars.

 The qualified writer for your business will be someone who has at least a fundamental understanding of your business.
 The more experienced the writer is, the easier it will be to work with them.

 For example, I started off as an IT writer.
-The majority of my clients were managed service providers, companies that provide a variety of IT services for other businesses.
+The majority of my clients were worked in managed IT services and provided a variety of IT services for other businesses.
 Prior to writing any piece of content, I had to familiarize myself with many terms.
+This included terms like IT management services, clone phishing and other terms relevant to my clients.
 The writer you hire should be familiar with industry jargon or the writing won’t make sense.